 “While negative attention can sometimes make consumers more interested in a topic, you should avoid evoking more than a moderate level of controversy if you want to generate more word of mouth,” says Chen, who collaborated on this research with Jonah Berger, an associate professor of marketing at the Wharton School of the University of Pennsylvania.

 As an example of employing controversy in advertising, PETA’s “I’d rather go naked than wear fur” slogan is likely a better conversation starter than the organization’s “Holocaust on a plate” campaign, Chen says.

 She found that people often avoid controversial topics (i.e. abortion) or brands (i.e. Walmart) out of fear of offending others.
-Her study, titled “When, Why and How Controversy Causes Conversation,” was published in the October issue of the Journal of Consumer Research.
+Her study, titled “When, Why and How Controversy Causes Conversation,” is due for publication in the October issue of the Journal of Consumer Research.